 Eaglemoss piloted the AR app + periodical idea on a 4 issue run of their high end MLP Magical Mysteries book series.
 In close collaboration with the Eaglemoss editorial team Milo designed an app that unlocked games, content and animation from the books using AR markers.
 We added magic by taking elements straight from the printed page and bringing them to life with animation and sound .
 Each week, the subscriber would get a new issue of the magazine, unlock a new game, and collect stickers and tools to use in the app.
 The successive games were collected in an interface displaying a map of the magical world of Equestria.

 With clever use of AR, we were able to add a new layer to the paper book with a treasure hunt for collectibles, as well as creating a series of very compelling mobile games that kept users hankering for the next installment of the book and the new AR stickers to unlock new content in the app.

 The 4 issue pilot was rolled out in Leeds and London and proved hugely successful.
 Over the coming months it amassed organic following of thousands of users throughout the world, who simply stumbled up on the app on the strength of the MLP brand.
-On the flipside, the production costs meant that it was a risky venture, and the rollout of the remaining 48 books was stopped.
+On the flipside, the production and licensing costs meant that it was a risky venture, and the rollout of the remaining 48 books was stopped.

 With such strong analytics however, Eaglemoss took the decision to republish the app stripped of all AR locks, so that all games and collectibles were available and free to play.
 They asked us to strip AR elements and recode the activities, and the app is now a companion to their new collection of magazines, My Little Pony Colouring Adventures, launched in the UK in 2017, and continues to have a steady set of engaged users.